git/git.github.io/rev_news/drafts/edition-102.md

-+ [Git Files Hidden In Plain Sight 🫥](https://tylercipriani.com/blog/2023/07/31/git-files-hidden-in-plain-sight/) by Tyler Cipriani on his blog, about some wonderful bad ideas, like storing data in a repository in such way that GitHub thinks it is empty.
++ [Git Files Hidden In Plain Sight 🫥](https://tylercipriani.com/blog/2023/07/31/git-files-hidden-in-plain-sight/) by Tyler Cipriani on his blog, about some wonderful bad ideas, like storing data in a repository in a way that GitHub thinks it is empty.

 __Easy watching__